 This effects analysis assumes that harvest activity will continue at relatively stable levels.
-It is possible for unintentional effects to occur depending on the management measures adopted by SAFMC.
-For example, should SAFMC approve its current preferred alternative of a 25-lb commercial trip limit, it is possible that some commercial fishing effort could shift to Gulf waters by vessels possessing a commercial reef fish permit.
+It is possible for unintentional effects to occur depending on the management measures adopted by South Atlantic Council.
+For example, should South Atlantic Council approve its current preferred alternative of a 25-lb commercial trip limit, it is possible that some commercial fishing effort could shift to Gulf waters by vessels possessing a commercial reef fish permit.
 This would be expected to increase the amount of commercial landings.
-On the other hand, the Gulf Council's current preferred alternative in Action 4 would increase the minimum size limit to 16-inches fork length (FL).
-This increase in the minimum size limit is expected to decrease the recreational harvest by 46% and the commercial harvest by 40% (Table 2.4.5 and Section 4.4.4).
 Thus, the effects of this action will depend on other management actions both within this amendment and in the South Atlantic region.